 Climate change modelling indicates that as Victoria becomes drier and warmer, weather-related hazards are likely to occur more often and potentially be more severe.
-Examples of such hazards include heatwaves, severe winds, storms, maximum temperature thresholds and concurrent and/or compounding events.
+Examples of such hazards include heatwaves, severe winds, storms and maximum temperature thresholds.
+The risks arising from these hazards are exacerbated by the likelihood of concurrent and/or compounding events.